-There are no surprises in this section.
+Again, there are no surprises in this section.
 Staff are aware of the financial situation of the hospital, which may affect its future viability and of course, there is the pay issue as we continue to lag behind the NHS.
-The Board are continuing to look at options to secure the future of the hospital.
-I do feel the uncertainly about the hospital has affected the scores regarding looking for another job in the next 12 months.
+The pay issue has recorded the lowest score.
+Whilst we have increased pay for some staff who have taken on extra duties and we have also mirrored the pay increases that have been awarded to the NHS there has not been a full review of the pay scales.